averikitsch/langchaingo/examples/alloydb-vectorstore-example/README.md

 ## Key Features

-- Integration of AlloyDB vectorstore with VertexAI embeddings
+- This example demonstrates how to use `alloydb.PostgresEngine` for connection pooling.
-- Similarity search
+- It shows how to integrate with VertexAI embeddings models.
-- Adding documents into AlloyDB with pgvector extension
+- Run the code to add documents and perform a similarity search with `alloydb.VectorStore`.

 This example provides a practical demonstration of using vector databases for semantic search and similarity matching, which can be incredibly useful for various AI and machine learning applications.